 When she arrived many shops were already closing for the day, but there were still several people walking around as she stopped in the middle of the town's plaza.
 She paused by the small fountain at its center, looking around for anything suspicious.
 The map indicated activity near the main street, but nothing seemed out of the ordinary so far.

-She stopped, facing the man again to see him looking at her with hollowed eyes.
+The man lifted his head, looking up at her with hollowed eyes.

 "Please..." he croaked, stretching out a hand.
 "Help me..."

 He tried to reach for her leg.
 She frowned in distaste and headed back for the plaza.

 She froze and swiftly faced the man again, who was now on his two feet.

 He bared fangs in a feral smile.
 "You look delicious."

 Her back slammed against the wall.
 The man had his hands on her shoulders in the blink of an eye.

 He howled in pain when she kicked him in the shin, and she used those fleeting seconds to push him away and grab the scalpel from her boot.
 She pricked her forefinger with the tip of her blade, smearing it on her thumb.

 The man ran for her until he froze in mid-step.
 He stared at his unmoving legs in disbelief.